-Plus, importantly, while the new technology will help, organizations will also need to take a different approach to knowledge exploitation to improve the level and quality of their knowledge-sharing success.
+Plus, importantly, while the new AI-assisted knowledge management technology will help, organizations will also need to take a different approach to knowledge exploitation to improve the level and quality of their knowledge-sharing success.

 There’s much to be learned from the consumer-world.
 It might be an odd example to use but social networks have encouraged people to share (some would say to overshare).